Should I File a Personal Injury Lawsuit?

 February 10, 2021

 When you’ve been injured by someone else’s negligence or recklessness, you may be entitled to pursue financial compensation from that party for your damages.
-Although many people think about personal injury lawsuits, the reality is that most personal injury matters are resolved through negotiated settlement of a personal injury claim.
+Although many people think about personal injury lawsuits, the reality is that most personal injury matters are resolved through a negotiated settlement of a personal injury claim.
 But what is the difference between a personal injury claim and a personal injury settlement, and which path is best for you to get the compensation you need and deserve?
 If you’re wondering if you should file a personal injury lawsuit, continue reading for important information.

 Legal Claim vs. Lawsuit